smetana/tipy/README.md

 }
 ```

-See http://smetana.me/tipy-api for more details..
+See http://smetana.me/tipy-api for more details.